Fix using the pressure method (hands-on)

 Step 4: Turn the screen off — Turn the screen off before continuing.

-Step 5: Apply pressure — Gently apply pressure to the troublesome area for 5-to-10 seconds using the wrapped tip.
+Step 5: Apply pressure — Gently apply pressure to the troublesome area for 5 to 10 seconds using the wrapped tip.
 Do so several times, but try to apply pressure solely to the area where the dead or stuck pixel is located.
-The goal here is to essentially adjust the pixel in the panel substrate back into proper alignment.
+The goal here is to adjust the pixel in the panel substrate back into proper alignment.
 For this reason, it may be more effective with stuck pixels than dead pixels.

 Step 6: Check the results — When finished, turn the screen back on and try to locate the dead or stuck pixel in he same manner as Step 1.
 Check to see if the questionable pixel has returned to normal, and if it hasn’t, choose an alternative method.